pnxtech/bunext/README.md

 Bunyan is a logging [library](https://github.com/trentm/node-bunyan) for node.js applications which writes log entries in the JSON format.
 Bunext (Bunyan Extractor), is a commandline tool for extracting data and working with Bunyan log files and the JSON they contain.

+> **Bonus Tip:** bunext output is compatible with the excellent [jq](https://stedolan.github.io/jq/) tool for advanced JSON queries and syntax highlighting.

 ## Usage

 Bunext is a commandline tool so you'll use it at your shell prompt.
 It requires a bunyan log file to operate on.
 A typical bunyan log file consists of text containing concatinated stringified JSON.